Edge-preserving noise for diffusion models: Introduction

 \section{Introduction}

-Previous work on diffusion models mostly uses isotropic Gaussian noise to transform an unknown data distribution into a known distribution (e.g., normal distribution), which can be analytically sampled \citep{song2019generative, song2020score, ho2020denoising, kingma2021variational}.
+Previous work on diffusion models mostly uses isotropic Gaussian noise to transform an unknown data distribution into a known distribution (e.g., normal distribution), from which samples can be efficiently drawn \cite{song2019generative, song2020score, ho2020denoising, kingma2021variational}.
 Due to the isotropic nature of the noise, all regions in the data samples $\Samplezero$ are uniformly corrupted, regardless of the underlying structural content, which is typically distributed in a non-isotropic manner.
-During the backward process, the model is trained to learn an isotropic \emph{denoising} process that ignores this potentially valuable non-isotropic information.
-In image processing literature~\citep{elad2023image}, denoising is a well studied topic.
-Following the work by~\cite{perona1990scale} structure-aware guidance has shown remarkable improvements in denoising.
-Since generative diffusion models can also be seen as \emph{denoisers}, we ask ourselves: \textit{Can we enhance the effectiveness of the generative diffusion process by incorporating awareness of the structural content of the data samples in the underlying dataset?}
+In the generative backward process, the model learns an isotropic denoising function, but in doing so, it ignores potentially valuable non-isotropic information in the data that it was trained on.
+Denoising has been a central topic in image processing research \cite{elad2023image}.
+The seminal work by~\cite{perona1990scale} showed that accounting for image structure enables substantial gains in denoising performance.
+Since generative diffusion models can also be seen as \emph{denoisers}, we ask ourselves: \textit{Can incorporating structural information from data samples improve the effectiveness of a generative diffusion process?}

-To explore our question, we introduce a new class of diffusion models that explicitly learn a content-aware noise scheme.
-We call our noise scheme \emph{edge-preserving noise}, which offers several advantages.
-First, it allows the backward generative process to converge more quickly to accurate predictions.
-Second, our edge-preserving model better captures the low-to-mid frequencies in the target dataset, which typically represent shapes and structural information.
-Consequently, we achieve better results for unconditional image generation.
-Lastly, our model also demonstrates greater robustness and quality for generative tasks that rely on shape-based priors.
+To explore our question, we introduce a new class of diffusion models that generalizes over existing isotropic models and explicitly learns a content-aware noise scheme.
+We call our noise scheme \emph{edge-preserving noise}.